sethgabrielbrady/shopular/README.md

 8. Only display the name, price, quantity and color
 9. Make sure the price includes tax and any discount!
 (Discounts are in dollars, not percent.)
 10. If the item has a discount, show this icon next to the price: discount icon
 11. Be sure to have all the proper HTML.
-Your page should have a <header>, <footer>, and <main> most   likely... anything else?
+Your page should have a header, footer, and main, most   likely... anything else?
 12. Don't worry about the styles too much, but make sure your table is easy to read: with zebra striped rows; and centered in the page with 80% width.